-Of course saving for retirement is important for your financial security, but choosing the best way to do that can be confusing.
-Vehicles like IRAs and 401(k)s offer tax savings and benefits for long-term savers, but which fund allocation strategy is best for you?
+Saving for retirement is important for your financial security but choosing the best way to do that can be confusing.
+Vehicles like IRAs and 401(k) plans offer tax savings and benefits for long-term savers, but which fund allocation strategy is best for you?

-The Differences Between a 401(k) and an IRA
+What Are the Differences Between a 401(k) and an IRA?

 The primary difference between the two accounts is that 401(k)s are offered only through employers who choose to offer them, while any individual can open an IRA account through a bank, a brokerage firm or an insurance company.

 The good news is that you may be able to contribute to both a 401(k) and an IRA.
-If you’re employed by a company that offers a 401(k), you can contribute to it.
-If you have earned income and are below the age of 70 1/2, you can also contribute to a traditional IRA.
+If you’re employed by a company that offers a 401(k), contribute to it as soon as you are eligible.
+If you max out your 401(k) contribution and have additional income, consider contributing to a traditional IRA.